dafny-lang/dafny/Docs/Compilation/Go.md

 ### Initializers

-In addition to any constructors, each class also has an *initializer* which allocate an object, with all fields given the default values for their types.
+In addition to any constructors, each class also has an *initializer* which allocates an object, with all fields given the default values for their types.
 The initializer will be called <code>New_*Class*_</code>:

 ```go